majada14/manual_delaunay_triangulation/README.md

 ![image](examples/scipy_delaunay.png)

-In the current implementation it is possible to modify the following elements:
+In the current implementation is possible to modify the following elements:
 - minimum and maximum coordinates of the plane
 - number of points to generate

+Before running the code be sure to have installed are the ecessary libraries